 Dear Prospective Hamilton Parent,

-If your experience is anything like mine when my daughter was applying to colleges, your child’s college plans are frequent topics of conversation at the dinner table, with relatives and among friends.
-As nerve-wracking as that dialogue and the overall process can be, it’s also gratifying to think about the growth, maturity and independence that your child will experience at college.
-I know it may be hard to imagine now but, believe it or not, your family — like many before you — will not only survive this process, but perhaps become closer because of it.
+If your experience is anything like mine, your child’s college plans are frequent topics of conversation at the dinner table, with relatives, and among friends.
+As nerve-wracking as that dialogue and the overall process can be, it’s also gratifying to think about the growth, maturity, and independence that your child will experience at college.
+I know it may be hard to imagine now but, believe it or not, your family — like many before you (and hopefully mine!) — will not only survive this process, but perhaps become closer because of it.

-While your child is seeking the best fit for his or her next four years, your thoughts are probably also focused on paying for such an important investment … and let’s be honest, given current economic realities and the sacrifices you’re preparing to make, you want to make sure that the college your child ends up attending is worth it.
+While your child is seeking the best fit for his or her next four years, your thoughts are probably also focused on paying for such an important investment … and let’s be honest, given the ever-changing economy and sacrifices you’re preparing to make, you want to make sure that the college your child ends up attending is worth it.

 It’s a fair question, and one that many families ask.
-My sense, from talking with many students and their parents who are considering Hamilton, is that they believe strongly in both the short- and longterm value of a quality liberal arts education, but they are also seeking reassurance that the liberal arts remain the best choice for their child in today’s economy.
-Ironically, I believe that a liberal arts education is more relevant and important now than ever before, because of globalization and the rapidly changing technologies in the world in which we live.
-Our graduates are our best advocates, and they tell us that a Hamilton education — including our strong emphasis on written and oral communication — serves them well in their first jobs, their future jobs, and throughout their lives.
+My sense is that most people considering Hamilton believe strongly in both the short- and long-term value of a quality liberal arts education.
+At the same time, others are seeking reassurance that the liberal arts remain the best choice for their child in our current environment.
+Ironically, I believe that a liberal arts education is more relevant and important now than ever before, largely because of the global, digital, and rapidly changing world in which we live.
+Our graduates are our best advocates, and they tell us that the numerous skills they acquire with a Hamilton education — including our strong emphasis on written and oral communication — serve them well in their first jobs, their future jobs, and throughout their lives.

 But don’t just take my word for it.
-With this letter, I’ve enclosed an op-ed published by Forbes. com that speaks to the importance and value of a liberal arts education.
-The short essay was written by Steve Sadove, a Hamilton graduate, parent, trustee and former CEO of Saks Fifth Avenue.
-As your family considers your son or daughter’s college options, I hope that Mr. Sadove’s perspective makes for an interesting read as you contemplate the investment you are about to make in your child’s future.
+With this letter, I’ve enclosed an op-ed that speaks to the importance and value of a liberal arts education.
+The short essay was written by Steve Sadove, a Hamilton graduate, parent, trustee, and former CEO of Saks Fifth Avenue.
+As your family considers your son or daughter’s college options, I hope Mr. Sadove’s perspective makes for an interesting read as you contemplate the investment you are about to make in your child’s future.

-Thank you for your strong interest in Hamilton and please consider us a partner in helping your family navigate the remaining months of this sometimes daunting, but hopefully rewarding, college admission adventure.
+Thank you for supporting your child’s interest in Hamilton, and please consider us a partner in helping your family navigate the remaining months of this sometimes daunting, but hopefully rewarding, college admission adventure.